 How Does SEMrush Get Data?

 SEMrush uses its own machine learning algorithms to retrieve and present data to users.
 They also use trusted data providers.
 Once data is retrieved, it’s run through a proprietary cleaning process to ensure the most accurate results.

 In the table below, we’ve carefully assessed Ahrefs vs. SEMrush in each category.
 We’ve analyzed which tool had the most category wins to determine the overall winner:

 We’re excited to announce SEMrush as the overall winner!
 We selected SEMrush as the winner, based on their diverse capabilities in leveraging both SEO and PPC-related insights pertaining to keyword research and rank tracking.
 We also found SEMrush to be the more comprehensive tool for conducting site-wide SEO audits in a fast, efficient manner.
 SEMrush is also the best option for visual learners, due to their well-crafted data visualizations.
 We highly recommend SEMrush for collecting detailed insights for project-based tasks.

 On the other hand, if you’re searching for an easy-to-use interface, Ahrefs may be a better fit for you, due to its quick navigation and simplistic dashboard.
 Ahrefs also provides more skimmable insights and take-aways that can be viewed in a matter of seconds.
 Additionally, if your primary SEO focus is on backlinks, Ahrefs is the better option.

-If you’re considering hiring a digital marketing company to help you streamline your efforts, check out UpCity’s list of the top digital marketing agencies in the United States.
+If you’re considering hiring a digital marketing company or an SEO company to help you streamline your efforts, check out UpCity’s list of the top digital marketing agencies in the United States.